 It was a great mischance for music that it came of age in the nineteenth century, just as european taste was degenerating into kitsch.

 Bad music now sounds like good film music, overblown, mushy and thrusting, cuing our responses scene by scene to lead up to some grandiose climactic fanfare.

 Ballet is the Fabergé egg of the arts, the over-refined knick-knack of an epicene age.
-It’s a vain attempt to mime feelings by overdone and stereotyped gesticulations, and to rival feline poise by an unachievable bodily control.
-If it makes music visible, as Balanchine alleged, then it plays it on a sorry instrument, like performing Bach on a kazoo.
-It ought to leave off straining for fluid organic grace, and aspire instead to a mechanical, puppet-like and affectless awkwardness.
+It’s a vain attempt to mime feelings by exaggerated and stereotyped gesticulations, and to rival feline poise by an unachievable bodily control.
+If it makes music visible, as Balanchine alleged, then it plays it on a sorry instrument.
+It’s like performing Bach on a kazoo.
+It should leave off straining for fluid organic grace, and aspire instead to a mechanical, puppet-like and affectless awkwardness.
 Nijinsky alone by his rigorous anti-ballet gave back to the dance its savage vitality.

-We assume that portraits get to the core of a soul, since we know the bare husk of both life and art.
+We assume that portraits can lay bare the depths of a soul, since we know the bare husk of both life and art.
 Is the heart so thin and transparent, that mere paint can unveil it?
 The face may be a map of habits and experiences, but only those of its own flesh, and not what lies behind it.
 The phrenologist Lavater, when asked to differentiate a sketch of Kant from that of an infamous brigand, singled out the markers of the true metaphysician in the robber, and the unmistakable tokens of an outlaw in Kant.

 Sculpture is a more one-dimensional art than painting.
 A sculpture has more spatial facets, but a picture has more formal ones.

 Only the most infamous tyrants deserve to be satirized by commemorative statues.